metacall/faq/README.md

 <div id='Q17'/>

-## 17. What is Metacall’s scaling model?
+## 17. What is MetaCall’s scaling model?

 MetaCall has unique scaling model that is more granular and more compute resource-efficient than micro-services and REST based API interaction models.
 MetaCall can scale at 3 levels – per process, per pod and per function-mesh.
 Basically, it allows you to do more work with less resources and enables finer-grained resource utilization. {Any benchmark run numbers here would be useful – say with MetaCall, xyz micro-services benchmark ran 5X times faster than without MetaCall.}